Lost-Outpost/lost-legacy/README.md

 ### Set the Game language to English

-Just do it.
-This entire Modlist is in English and 99% of all mods you will find are also in English.
-I highly recommend playing the game in English and **I will not give support to people with a non-English game**.
+This entire Modlist is in English and the install will fail if it is not set to English in Steam.
 Open the Steam Properties window, navigate to the _Language_ tab and select _English_ from the dropdown menu.

 ### Clean Skyrim